mo-hamedaziz/microservices-node-js/README.md

 - Managing product catalog (CRUD operations).
 - Listening to product-related events from RabbitMQ.
 - Exposing API endpoints for product information.

+## Event-Driven Communication

+The services use RabbitMQ for asynchronous communication.
+This decouples the services, allowing them to operate independently while still interacting through events.

+- **Product Events**:
+  - Product created
+  - Product updated
+  - Product deleted
+- **Order Events**:
+  - Order created
+  - Order updated
+  - Order fulfilled

+This setup ensures that services are only loosely coupled and can scale or fail independently without affecting the overall system.

 ## Diagram
 ![image](https://github.com/user-attachments/assets/cd5883d0-5e4b-42bd-9a41-a70a55ca55f4)